cs-ed/edtech-plan-HMcGuire313/README.md

 Most of the software that will be needed for this course of study will be online applications so students and teachers will need an installed web browser.
 Google Chrome would be most beneficial since it is installed on the Chromebooks the students will be using.
 By having Chrome installed on other devices this will allow syncing of bookmarks and materials the participants will need to access.

- Web Access Programs
+ Web Access Programs:

-CS First
+-CS First

-Google Workspace for Education (formally G-Suite for Education) Scratch
+-Google Workspace for Education (formally G-Suite for Education)

+-Scratch

-VEXcode Blocks
+-VEXcode Blocks

-Code.org
-codecombat
+-Code.org

+-codecombat

-EGL (Elite Gaming Live) Academy
+-EGL (Elite Gaming Live) Academy

 Software as it relates to the gaming:

 	Installed Software:

-1 x NBA 2K23 Standard Edition (PS5)
+-1 x NBA 2K23 Standard Edition (PS5)

-2 x Mario Kart 8 Deluxe (SWITCH)
+-2 x Mario Kart 8 Deluxe (SWITCH)

-2 x Super Smash Bros Ultimate (SWITCH)
+-2 x Super Smash Bros Ultimate (SWITCH)

-1 x Rocket League (XBOX-Free Download)
+-1 x Rocket League (XBOX-Free Download)

 ### Hardware Specifications